cyverse-de/cyverse-de.github.io/design/notifications.md

 This service will listen to the new AMQP topic for incoming email requests and make calls to iplant-email in order to actually send the messages.
 We may eventually want to modify other DE services to publish messages to this topic in order to request outgoing emails.
 If and when all of the other DE services are modified to use AMQP then we may want to modify iplant-email to listen to AMQP for incoming requests and remove this service.
+It would also be nice to be able to send out something other than plain text email messages.
+Eventually, `iplant-email` will also be modified to add support for sending email messages formatted in HTML.

 ### RESTful Services